-Ottawa's unemployment rate has been rising
+Ottawa's unemployment rate has declined

 - Statistics Canada.
 CANSIM Table 282-0135